 What should I look for when buying a new-build home?

-FHS homes (from late 2026 onwards) will include a heat pump, solar PV, MVHR, triple glazing, and enhanced insulation.
-Energy bills should be 40โ50% lower than current new builds.
-During the transitional period (late 2026 to late 2027), some homes may still be built to Part L 2021, so ask which standard applies.
+FHS homes (from March 2027 onwards) will include a heat pump, solar PV, mechanical ventilation (dMEV or MVHR), high-performance glazing (typically triple glazed), and enhanced insulation.
+Energy costs compared to a typical existing home will be significantly lower, though compared to a Part L 2021 new build the difference may be marginal due to higher electricity unit costs.
+During the transitional period (March 2027 to March 2028), some homes may still be built to Part L 2021, so ask which standard applies.

 Will the new EPC system affect my property's value?

-The new four-metric EPC provides more detailed performance information, which may influence buyer decisions.
-Properties with fossil fuel heating will score poorly on the Heating System metric.
-Properties with good insulation will benefit from the separate Fabric Performance metric.
-The impact on values will likely be gradual as the market adjusts to the new format.
+The government has proposed a four-metric EPC that would provide more detailed performance information, which may influence buyer decisions.
+Under the proposed system, properties with fossil fuel heating would score poorly on the Heating System metric.
+Properties with good insulation would benefit from the separate Fabric Performance metric.
+The impact on values will likely be gradual as the market adjusts to any new format.

 Related Pages